joelouthan/theologic.us/content/posts/study-romans/study-romans03-27-4-5.md

 ## The Text

->Romans 3:27–4:5 (CSB) Where, then, is boasting?
+>Romans 3:27–4:5 (CSB)
+><sup>27</sup> Where, then, is boasting?
 It is excluded.
 By what kind of law?
 By one of works?
 No, on the contrary, by a law of faith.

-For we conclude that a person is justified by faith apart from the works of the law.
-Or is God the God of Jews only?
+><sup>28</sup> For we conclude that a person is justified by faith apart from the works of the law.

+><sup>29</sup> Or is God the God of Jews only?
 Is he not the God of Gentiles too?
-Yes, of Gentiles too, since there is one God who will justify the circumcised by faith and the uncircumcised through faith.
-Do we then nullify the law through faith?
+Yes, of Gentiles too,

+><sup>30</sup> since there is one God who will justify the circumcised by faith and the uncircumcised through faith.

+><sup>31</sup> Do we then nullify the law through faith?
 Absolutely not!
 On the contrary, we uphold the law.

->
->What then will we say that Abraham, our forefather according to the flesh, has found?
-If Abraham was justified by works, he has something to boast about—but not before God.
-For what does the Scripture say?
+><sup>1</sup> What then will we say that Abraham, our forefather according to the flesh, has found?

+><sup>2</sup> If Abraham was justified by works, he has something to boast about—but not before God.

+><sup>3</sup> For what does the Scripture say?
 Abraham believed God, and it was credited to him for righteousness.

-Now to the one who works, pay is not credited as a gift, but as something owed.
-But to the one who does not work, but believes on him who justifies the ungodly, his faith is credited for righteousness.
+><sup>4</sup> Now to the one who works, pay is not credited as a gift, but as something owed.

+><sup>5</sup> But to the one who does not work, but believes on him who justifies the ungodly, his faith is credited for righteousness.

 <div style="page-break-after: always;"></div>